Four-dimensional differential equations for the leading divergences of dimensionally-regulated loop integrals: From dimensionally-regularized Feynman diagrams to finite functions

 \subsection{Finding admissible integrals}

-The three conditions formulated in section \ref{subsec:webs} translate to constraints on the Feynman integrals' indices.
+The three conditions formulated in subsection \ref{subsec:webs} can be translated to constraints on the Feynman integrals' indices.
 While this restricts the space of integrals of interest to us, in general the solution space is infinite dimensional.
 In practice it is sufficient to work with a finite-dimensional subspace.
 We do this by placing further constraints on degrees of numerators or denominators.
-Then we can find all admissible integrals subject to these additional conditions with the help of computer algebra.
+Then we can find all admissible integrals are subject to these additional conditions with the help of computer algebra.

 Let us illustrate this for the diagram shown in Fig.~\ref{fig:intro-cusp1}(b).
 We define the crossed-ladder integral family ${\rm T^{(2)}}[a_1, \cdots a_7]$ as follows.

 where